History of the state of São Paulo: Return of the captaincy and Province of São Paulo

-Coffee
+The Coffee in history of the State of São Paulo

 In 1817 the first coffee farm in São Paulo was founded in the Paraíba do Sul River valley.
 After independence, coffee cultivation became more prevalent in the Paraíba, rapidly enriching cities such as Guaratinguetá, Bananal, Lorena and Pindamonhangaba.

 The coffee plantations of the Paraíba Valley used slave labor on a large scale, and sold the beans through Rio de Janeiro.
 As a result, the valley quickly enriched itself, creating a rural oligarchy.
 However, the rest of the province remained dependent on sugar cane and on the commerce in the city of São Paulo, driven by the establishment of a law school in 1827.
 São Paulo also began grow as a city, opening its first establishments for travelers, students and merchants who wanted to learn about the area or to establish projects.
 Pensions, hotels and inns began to be regulated and grew in number, providing options for accommodation, comfort and leisure.

-However, soil exhaustion in the Paraíba Valley and the increasing restrictions imposed on the slavery regime led to a decline in the region’s coffee cultivation in 1860.
+However, soil exhaustion in the Paraíba Valley and the increasing restrictions imposed on the slavery regime led to a decline in the region's coffee cultivation in 1860.
 The valley emptied itself economically and coffee cultivation moved towards the west of the province, beginning with the Campinas and Itu areas, where it replaced the sugar cane cultivated there until then.